Petrovicks/landsat_parser/README.md

-Simple python-based csv parser used to correlate voltage and temperatures with field readings and LandSat data.
+Simple python-based csv parser used to correlate voltage and temperatures with field readings and Landsat data.